 12.)
 Cave of Aspri Petra (White Stone Cave)

-The Kos White Stone Cave has unearthed some amazing finds dating from the Neolithic Age and one gorgeous spot to see whilst in Kos.
+The Kos White Stone Cave has unearthed some amazing finds dating from the Neolithic Age and is one gorgeous spot to see whilst in Kos.

 Now, without going into a whole history lesson, these findings have helped prove that Kos has been inhabited since about 2900BC.
 This alone makes the cave area significant.